 Skip to main content

 By Ginger Werp.
-Ginger is a KC WildLands Program Coordinator
+Ginger was a KC WildLands Program Coordinator

 Asteraceae is sometimes called the sunflower family, so many plants could technically be called sunflowers including asters, daisies, and coneflowers, but true sunflowers are in the genus HelianthusHelia means sun and anthus means flower.